-The employer and employees agree to the business operations to be shut down for a two week period over the Christmas / New Year holiday.
-The employees are to take leave during this shut down period and can be any combination of annual leave, EB days (pursuant to clause 12.2.1) or time of in lieu (TOIL).
+16.1 The employer and employees agree to the business operations to be shut down for a two week period over the Christmas / New Year holiday.
+The employees are to take leave during this shut down period and can be any combination of annual leave, EB days (pursuant to clause 12.2) or time off in lieu (TOIL).